 - Cut asparagus

-Can I make baked ham and cheese pasta of time?
+Can I make baked ham and cheese pasta ahead of time?

 Leftovers …Oh yes!
 In fact, baked pasta tastes even better the longer it sets.
 If you assemble and bake the pasta ahead of time, it keeps in the fridge for about three days.